 With the return of live music, the scheduling volunteer would work alongside the Market Manager who schedules the music for the Eastern Ingham Farmers Market.
-The Market operates from 10:00 a.m.-2:00 p.m. every Sunday from May 15, 2022 through Sunday, Oct.
-16, 2022 and the two additional holiday Markets on November 20 and December 18.
+The Market operates from 10:00 a.m.-2:00 p.m. every Sunday from mid-May through mid-October.

 This music scheduling volunteer would perform the following tasks: